Unicode library for C++ by Ross Smith

 Strip trailing zeros after the decimal point |

-Probability format is similar to fx_digits
+Probability format is similar to fx_digits format, but is intended for

 formatting probability values between 0 and 1 (values outside this range will